eaclumpkens/robot-routing/README.md

 ## Testing

-Create POST request using API Platform such as Postman, ensuring the request body is valid JSON
+Create POST request using API Platform such as Postman, ensuring the request body is valid JSON, for example:

 ```
 {